omab/python-social-auth/docs/logging_out.rst

 Disconnect and Logging Out
 ==========================

-It's a common misconception that ``disconnect`` action is the same as logging the user out, but is far from it.
+It's a common misconception that the ``disconnect`` action is the same as logging the user out, but this is not the case.

-``Disconnect`` is the way that your users have to say to you "forget about my account", that implies removing the ``UserSocialAuth`` instance that was created, this also implies that the user won't be able to login back into your site with the social account, instead the action will be a signup, a new user instance will be created, not related to the previous one.
+``Disconnect`` is the way that your users can ask your project to "forget about my account".
+This implies removing the ``UserSocialAuth`` instance that was created, this also implies that the user won't be able to login back into your site with the social account.
+Instead the action will be a signup, a new user instance will be created, not related to the previous one.

 Logging out is just a way to say "forget my current session", and usually